abduallheid/Customer-Churn-Prediction-for-a-Telecom-Company-/README.md

 The project consists of the following steps:
 ---
 ##  Data collection:
-The data used for this project is obtained from the [IBM Watson Analytics Sample Data Sets], which contains information about 7043 customers of a Telecom company, such as demographic, account, service, and billing details.
+The data used for this project is obtained from the Orange.inc, which contains information about 5000 customers of a Telecom company, such as demographic, account, service, and billing details.
 The data also includes a binary variable indicating whether the customer has churned or not.
 - Data exploration: The data is explored using descriptive statistics and visualizations to understand the distribution, correlation, and relationship of the variables.
 Some of the key findings are:
-    - The **churn rate** of the customers is **26.54%**.
+    - The **churn rate** of the customers is **14.4%**.
     - Customers who have **month-to-month contracts**, **no online security**, **no tech support**, and **fiber optic internet service** are more likely to churn.
     - Customers who have **longer tenure**, **multiple lines**, **online backup**, **device protection**, and **paperless billing** are less likely to churn.
 ---